wnqi-K/ar-app/README.md

 1. When you have loaded this project in Android Studio, you will need to do a **project sync** for the IDE to work properly.
 Android Studio will prompt you to do this.

-2. To build and run our app, we require your emulator (or your Android phone) to satisfy the following minimum requirement:
+2. To build and run our app, we require your Android emulator (or your Android phone) to satisfy the minimum requirement below:
   - Android 4.2 (i.e. API level 17)
   - Google play store supported and **updated (if it is outdated Firebase authentication cannot work properly)**